jvick1/Intro_to_SOL/airdrop-project/README.md

 ## Retrieve Wallet's Credentials

 Now that we have a wallet let's look at our public and secret keys.
 Make sure you never share your secret keys this is just a demo wallet.

-To do this let's call `wallet._keypair.{KEY}` then `console.log()` them.
+To do this let's call `wallet._keypair.{KEY}` then `console.log()` them like so:

 ```
 //index.js